 Step #2 – Go to a local branch of the bank

 They will ask you to sign on the documents in your presence and might also put their signature or seal on the documents confirming that your attestation is complete.
-Also request the attesting banker to mention his/her name and signature code issued by RBI.
-This is make the attestation complete in all regards.
+Also, request the attesting banker to mention his/her name and signature code issued by RBI.
+This makes the attestation complete in all regards.

 Step #3 – Send documents to Main Branch using Speed/Registered post

 Once the bank staff completes your verification and attestation, it might happen that they keep the documents and tell you that they will themselves send the documents to the main branch, in which case take an acknowledgement from them which has their signature and seal, so that you have the proof that you gave the documents to local branch.

 Otherwise, you yourself will have to send the documents to the base branch where you opened your PPF account by speed post or registered post.

 It’s important that you use a speed/registered post so that you have confirmation when the documents are delivered.
 Also as post office is a govt organization, you have all the records and you can also find out information using RTI later.

 Step #4 – Get PPF money credited in your account by NEFT/RTGS